 Individuals can register to compete in both events, however are only eligible to compete for the prize category in the 10km event.
 Please refer to Event Terms and Conditions.

 Both the 9km and 3km events will be timed at the start and finish line by an electronic chip timing system.
 Line honours will determine the winners of each individual category.
 Individual category winners of the 9km and 3km event will be the first male and female across the line.
 Second and third prizes will also be awarded.
 Net time will not determine the winners, but will be available to entrants approximately 24 hours post event.

 Children, including children four and under, who are participating in either of the events must be registered in the event.
 Children who are pushed in prams or strollers do not need to register.

 Disposable race timing bibs will be available for collection from the Race Office, located at CQUniversity Gladstone Marina Campus in the Leo Zussino Building, 613 Bryan Jordan Drive.
-The office will be open between 7:00am and 6:00pm on Friday, 19 August and 8am to 12noon on Saturday, 20 August 2022.
+The office will be open on Friday, 18 August and Saturday, 19 August.
 Race bibs cannot be collected prior to these dates.
-If race bibs are not collected prior to the event, they will be available for collection at the entrants’ starting line (either the 9km or 3km) from the Race Bib Collection Tent.
+If race bibs are not collected prior to the event, they will be available for collection at the entrants’ starting line (either the 10km or 3km) from the Race Information Tent.
 Entrants must bring their e-ticket and valid identification.
 Race bibs can be collected on behalf of an entrant, provided the person collecting has all e-tickets.

 Race shirts can be collected with your race bib at Race Office.
 Quantities are limited to 3,300 complimentary race shirts and sizes are varied.
 You can view the sizing information here.